GuamBoi/Guam-sDiscordBot/README.md

 4. Replace `'YOUR_DISCORD_BOT_TOKEN'` and `'YOUR_CHANNEL_ID'` in the code with your actual Discord Dot Token and Channel IDs.
 5. Customize the bot's behavior and messages according to your preferences.
 6. Delete the `'DELETE_ME.txt'` file from the `'Ticket Logs'` *Not Required but I would lol
-7. Deploy the bot to your server.
+7. Deploy the bot to your server however you'd like!
+Options too keep your bot up and running all the time are in the `Important Notes` section.

 ## Commands <a name="commands"></a>
 - **Server Commands**: